DhananjayGajera/ML---repo/Classification/README.md

 **Support vector machine (SVM)** accuracy score of y_pred is **0.93**.

-Base on the different classification mostly accuracy score is above .90 it's good contrast to LogisticRegression.
+Base on the different classification mostly accuracy score is above .90 is Basically good accuracy score.
 ##
 ## **However, there are some pros and cons of classification.**